uhd-urz/elAPI/ARCHITECTURE.md

 **2. Interfaces can be flexible across internal plugins:** Typically, a microkernel architecture separates plugins from the core system entirely.
-SMA modifies this approach by introducing internal plugins, which reside inside the core codebase, and external plugins, which can exist anywhere.
+SMA modifies this approach by introducing internal plugins, which reside inside the core codebase, and external plugins (a.k.a. "third-party plugins"), which can exist anywhere.
 Both types of plugins can share the same plugin _interface_.
 This is also the default with elAPI's SMA implementation.
 Depending on flexibility preference, however, having a unique interface or distinct interfaces for internal plugins is also allowed where a unique interface is enforced upon external plugins.